KimaniImmaculate/Frameworks_Assignment/README.md

 ## 📌 Features
-- Data exploration using Pandas and Seaborn.
+- Data exploration using Pandas and Seaborn
 - Interactive visualizations with Streamlit.
 - Search for papers by keyword.
 - Modular structure for easy extension and experimentation.